ad-si/adriansieber-com/_drafts/germany-you-failed-the-metric-system.md

 This, however, is exactly the problem.
-I bet many math and physics teachers can tell you a thing or two about students not just saying, but also using it the wrong way and being suprised afterwards that nothing makes any sense.
+I bet many math and physics teachers can tell you a thing or two about students not just saying, but also using it the wrong way and being surprised afterwards that nothing makes any sense.
+(Well at least the smarter kids are surprised.
+The rest just calculates complete bulls*** without the blink of an eye.)

 This is the situation on land.
 If we go onto the water, however, we proverbial throw our metric system over board.

-Suddenly we start to measure wind speeds with "Knoten" (knots) or Beaufort, distances with "Seemeilen" (nautical miles) and a hand full of other antique units.
+Suddenly we start to measure wind speeds with "Knoten" (knots) or Beaufort, distances with "Seemeilen" (nautical miles) and start to use a hand full of other antique units.

 How's that again?
 We adopted the metric system?